dejanlevaja/email2pwd/README.md

 -o output_file (optional, if omitted defaults to STDOUT)

--s (optional, 'special' means that we want to create a separate password file for each email address)
+-s (optional, '-s' means that we want to create a separate password file for each email address)

 Examples: